thecloudenthusiast/cities-match-game/README.md

 	git commit -m “Initial commit message” 	---> All files are now in the repository git status				---> You will get a response, “On branch master nothing to commit, working tree clean".
 This shows your local repository is finally created.

-Step 2 - Push your files to a GitHub repository
+STEP 2 - Push your files to a GitHub repository
 - Go to GitHub and open your profile page
 - Create a New Repository with the SAME NAME as the local repository.
 - Copy the HTTPS Key of that created repository.
 It can be found under the dropdown of "CODE" -green colored (clearly visible on the page).